 # exim -bp | exiqsumm -c Count Volume Oldest Newest Domain ----- ------ ------ ------ ------ 21 259KB 23h 52m example.net ...

 -c option to sort the domains by the number of emails.
 This can be useful way to quickly identify problematic domains.

-Exim will try to deliver emails that are stuck in the queue at a later date.
-You can get more information about these redelivery attempts via the
+Exim tries to deliver emails that are stuck in the queue at a later date.
+You can get more information about the delivery attempts via the

-Often the utlity won’t produce any meaningful output though: it only works if there is a specific error.
+Often the utility doesn’t produce any meaningful output though: it only works if there is a specific error.